Alkmaar-class minehunter: Bulgaria

-In 2019 two Alkmaar class minehunters, Maassluis and Hellevoetsluis, were sold to Bulgaria for a total amount of 1.996 million euro excluding VAT.
+In 2019 two Alkmaar-class minehunters, Maassluis and Hellevoetsluis, were sold to Bulgaria for a total amount of 1.996 million euro excluding VAT.
 These minehunters had previously been taken out of service in 2011 as a result of austerity measures.

-On 15 September 2025 it was announced by the Dutch State Secretary of Defence that another three Alkmaar class minehunters will be transferred to the Bulgarian Navy.
+On 15 September 2025 it was announced by the Dutch State Secretary of Defence that another three Alkmaar-class minehunters will be transferred to the Bulgarian Navy.
 The three minehunters that will be handed over will include Willemstad, Schiedam and Zierikzee.
+A year later, in July 2026, the Netherlands, Belgium and Bulgaria signed a Memorandum of Understanding to transfer seven minehunters to Bulgaria, which included the three previously announced Alkmaar class minehunters.

 Latvia

-In July 2005 it was announced that Latvia will buy five Alkmaar class minehunters from the Royal Netherlands Navy for 57 million euro.
+In July 2005 it was announced that Latvia will buy five Alkmaar-class minehunters from the Royal Netherlands Navy for 57 million euro.
 The minehunters that will be sold consisted of the Alkmaar, Delfzijl, Dordrecht, Harlingen and Scheveningen.
 All five had already been withdrawn from service in the RNLN at the time of their sale, with the first three having been withdrawn in 2000, while the latter two had been withdrawn in 2003.
 The minehunters will be overhauled before being handed over to the Latvian Navy within the next three years.

 Harlingen was the first minehunter to be handed over to the Latvian Navy on 6 March 2007 and subsequently renamed Imanta.
 She was followed by Scheveningen on 5 September 2007, which was renamed Viesters.
 Dordrecht was handed over in January 2008 and renamed Tālivaldis.
 A few months later, in October 2008, Delfzijn was transferred and renamed Visvaldis.
 In June 2009 the last minehunter, Alkmaar, was handed over and renamed Rūsiņš.
 While Rūsiņš was handed over in June 2009, she entered Latvian service in 2011.

 Ukraine

 In March 2023 it was reported that the Netherlands would donate two Alkmaar-class minehunters to Ukraine.
 The transfer of these ships would most likely start from 2025.

 In June 2025 Vlaardingen was donated to the Ukrainian Navy and renamed Melitopol.
-A second Alkmaar-class minehunter, HNLMS Makkum was to be donated to Ukrainian Navy later in 2025, and was to be renamed to Henichesk.
+A second Alkmaar-class minehunter, HNLMS Makkum was donated to Ukrainian Navy later and was renamed to Henichesk.